Platonic-Systems/generics-sop-examples/draft.md

 ### Naive implementation

-For pedagogic reasons, we'll begin with a naive implementation of `geq'` to illustrate the above.
-What we need is a `sumEq` function that checks equality of first constructor, and then recurses for others; it will case-match on outter list.
-Likewise, for each sum constructor we will need a `prodEq` that checks equality of its products; and it does so, similarly, by checking equality of first product, and then recurses for the rest; it will case-match on the inner list.
+For pedagogic reasons, we begin with a naive implementation of `geq'` to illustrate the above.
+We need a `sumEq` function that checks equality of first constructor and then recurses for others; it will case-match on the outer list.
+Likewise, for each sum constructor, we will need a `prodEq` that checks equality of its products; and it does so, similarly, by checking equality of the first product and then recurses for the rest; it will case-match on the inner list.

 ```haskell
 geq' :: SumEq (Code a) => NS (NP I) (Code a) -> NS (NP I) (Code a) -> Bool